complete-dope/complete-dope.github.io/_posts/2025-07-13-Building-React-Native-App.md

 ## React native picker
 Picker is not smooth to state changes , so better is to first add an isloading, boolean and see if its loading , if its loaded then take the updated value , this is the only solution I can find for using the native picker !!

+# How to not release a build everytime a feature is released

+## OTA updates
+Over the Air updates , the components , non native things can be shared deployed using checked / verified OTA

+Server Side UI, that is the whole UI of the app is based on a json file and these UI components are added in it ..

+So a .json file that is rendered from an API that is fetched to get the UI of the app and crud operations on UI are done using the OTA updates !!